 Now that we have completed the position groups on offense it is time to time take a look at the defensive positions, starting with the defensive line.

 #11 – William Carr: Carr was a dominant nose tackle for Michigan during his career (1993-96).
-He not only spent a lot of time clogging up the middle he also registered 39 career TFLs, which is good for 9th place on the All Time list.
-In 1995 when Michigan stomped Minnesota 52-17 Carr had a career day in which he logged 10 tackles including 6 TFLs for 34 yards lost.
+He not only spent a lot of time clogging up the middle he also registered 39 career TFLs, which is good for ninth place on the all-time list.
+In 1995 when Michigan stomped Minnesota 52-17 Carr had a career day in which he logged 10 tackles including six TFLs for 34 yards lost.
 That is the second highest single game total in school history.
-Carr was a 1996 All American selection.
+Carr was a 1996 All-American selection.

-#10 – Rob Renes: A bruising nose tackle Renes became just the 4th Wolverine to earn All American honors on the field and in the classroom during the same season.
+#10 – Rob Renes: A bruising nose tackle Renes became just the fourth Wolverine to earn All-American honors on the field and in the classroom during the same season.
 The other three to accomplish that feat for Michigan, Robert Timberlake, Jim Mandich, and Stefan Humphries have also appeared on our list of best Michigan players by position.

-Renes accomplished his All American status in 1999 and finished his career with 151 tackles, 24 TFLs, 5 sacks, and 3 fumble recoveries
+Renes accomplished his All-American status in 1999 and finished his career with 151 tackles, 24 TFLs, five sacks, and three fumble recoveries.

-#9 – Jason Horn: Horn was a two time All Big Ten first team selection and he earned All American honors in 1995.
+#9 – Jason Horn: Horn was a two-time All-Big Ten first-team selection and he earned All-American honors in 1995.
 In that All American season Horn was a disruptive force to opposing offenses as he tallied 18 TFLs that totaled 122 lost yards.
 Among those 18 TFLs Horn notched 11 sacks.
-In Michigan’s 1995 win at Boston College Horn collected 4 TFLs and 3 sacks to lead the defensive charge.
+In Michigan’s 1995 win at Boston College Horn collected four TFLs and three sacks to lead the defensive charge.

-Horn’s career total of 39 TFLs ranks him a tie for 9th place on the All Time list.
+Horn’s career total of 39 tackles for loss is good for ninth place on Michigan’s all-time list.

 #8 – Mike Hammerstein: One of the most dominant defensive linemen in school history Hammerstein was known for his intensity and relentless pass rush.
-Hammerstein was a 1985 All American selection.
+Hammerstein was a 1985 All-American selection.
 He was also the team MVP that season and led a Michigan defense that surrendered a paltry 8.1 points per game.
-During that incredible season Hammerstein notched 23 TFLs and 9 sacks.
+During that incredible season Hammerstein notched 23 TFLs and nine sacks.

-Steele ranks 5th in school history with 45 TFLs and is tied for third with 24 career sacks.
-Steele earned All American honors in that magical 1997 season.
+Steele ranks fifth in school history with 45 TFLs and is tied for third with 24 career sacks.
+Steele earned All-American honors in that magical 1997 season.
 He was selected in the first round of the 198 NFL Draft by the Cincinnati Bengals.

 #5 – Chris Hutchinson: Hutchinson started 39 of a possible 48 games during his Michigan career (1989-92).
 He was a model of consistent excellence during his 4 year stay in Ann Arbor.
 His finest season came in his senior year when he served as a team captain.
 He registered 11 sacks that accounted for 99 lost yards.
 He was named the MVP of the team and selected as an All American.